rbannist/hexagonal-adk-ai-agent/0/README.md

 - Access to a Google Cloud Platform project.
 - A Google Cloud Storage bucket.
 - Authenticated gcloud CLI or a service account with permissions for Vertex AI and Cloud Storage.
+- If deploying to Cloud Run using the cloudbuild.yaml.example file as a template, two Secret Manager secrets (agent description and instructions).

 ### Configuration

 The application is configured using environment variables.
-Create a `.env` file (see `.env.example`) and populate it .
+Create a `.env` file (see `.env.example`) and populate it.

 ### Installation